Duwaynef/LyraCodeFragments/README.md

 if (const ULyraPawnData* NewPawnData = FPSGameMode->GetEnemyDataForController(GetOwningController()))
 ```

-#LyraExperienceDefinition.h
+**LyraExperienceDefinition.h**
-  - we add: around line:46 under public:
+  - we add: around line: 46 under public:

 ```c
           UPROPERTY(EditDefaultsOnly, Category=Gameplay)
           TObjectPtr<const ULyraPawnData> DefaultEnemyData;
 ```

-In the FPSGamemode.cpp the logic can be extended to do more than player vs bot hero data if you needed
+In the **FPSGamemode.cpp** the logic can be extended to do more than player vs bot hero data if you needed
 different data for different enemies per say.

 in the end we end up with this image below in our experience definition: